-A Japan based film and TV production company
+A Japan based media company

 The Japanese word “Kintsugi” 金継ぎ literally translated ‘golden joinery’, is a traditional Japanese form of pottery repair.
 A method employed by skilled craftsmen to mend broken pottery using lacquer mixed with gold.